oprypin/crsfml/gitbook/network-http.md

 CrSFML provides a simple HTTP client class which you can use to communicate with HTTP servers.
 "Simple" means that it supports the most basic features of HTTP: POST, GET and HEAD request types, accessing HTTP header fields, and reading/writing the pages body.

-If you need more advanced features, such as secured HTTP (HTTPS) for example, you're better off using a true HTTP library, like libcurl or cpp-netlib.
+If you need more advanced features, such as secured HTTP (HTTPS) for example, you're better off using a true HTTP library.

 For basic interaction between your program and an HTTP server, it should be enough.